-When developing good practices for combating land degradation and desertification in accordance to the guidance provided in this part of ISO 14055, the overall objective is to maximise the sustainability of land management so as to maintain or improve productivity, biodiversity and other ecosystem services.
-Respect for the principles set out in this clause will assist in developing and implementing good practice that is consistent with the needs of stakeholders and their economic, social, cultural and spiritual values for the land on which they live.
+The overall objective of the guidance provided in ISO 14055-1 is to develop good practice programs for combatting land degradation and desertification so as to maintain or improve productivity, biodiversity and other ecosystem services and aid sustainable land management.
+Respect for the principles set out in this clause will assist in developing and implementing good practice that is consistent with the needs of interested parties and their economic, social, cultural and spiritual values for the land on which they live.